forceedge01/behat-sql-extension/README.md

 # file: delete.feature

 # @with/@where are used synonymously in this call
-Given I dont have a "@table" where "@where"
+Given I do not have a "@table" where "@where"
 ```

 ### Updating data in a table